South Sea Woman

-South Sea Woman is a 1953 American black-and-white action-comedy-drama film directed by Arthur Lubin and starring Burt Lancaster, Virginia Mayo and Chuck Connors.
+South Sea Woman is a 1953 American black-and-white action-comedy-drama film starring Burt Lancaster, Virginia Mayo and Chuck Connors, and directed by Arthur Lubin.
 It was based on the play General Court Martial by William M. Rankin with the working title being Sulu Sea.
 The picture was written by Edwin Blum.

 Jeanine Basinger's and Jeremy Arnold's book The World War II Combat Film – Anatomy of a Genre calls the film a significant mixture of genres: tongue-in-cheek adventure, "Flagg and Quirt" (1926)-style service comedy, Road to...Hope and Crosby road film, South Seas, prison escape, pirate, World War II and costume drama mixing ridiculous comedy with hard-boiled action in "Tell It to the Marines" style.

 Plot

 U.S. Marine Master Gunnery Sergeant James O'Hearn (Burt Lancaster) is being tried at the San Diego Marine base for desertion, theft, scandalous conduct and destruction of property in time of war.
 He refuses to testify or plead guilty or not guilty to the charges.
 The film alternates between flashbacks and the courtroom, as witnesses give their testimony.

 Showgirl Ginger Martin (Virginia Mayo) takes the stand against his protest.
-Ginger tells how she, broke and stranded, met O'Hearn and his friend, Marine Private First Class Davy White (Chuck Connors), of the 4th Marines in Shanghai two weeks before the attack on Pearl Harbor.
+She tells how she met O'Hearn and his friend, Marine Private First Class Davy White (Chuck Connors), of the 4th Marines in Shanghai two weeks before the attack on Pearl Harbor.
 With war looming, the 4th Marines are ordered out of China.
 White slips away to propose marriage so that Ginger can be evacuated from China (at government expense) as his wife.
 O'Hearn tracks him down at the nightclub where Ginger works.
 When the club's manager objects to Ginger quitting, a brawl breaks out.

 The trio escape aboard a small motor boat.
 When the two men start fighting, Ginger tries to help White and accidentally disables the boat.
 They drift out to sea and are picked up by a passing junk.
 Once again, the Marines quarrel over White's future.
 This time, they accidentally set the sail on fire.
 They have to chop down the mast in order to save the ship.
 As a result, they are put ashore on the Vichy French island of Namou.

 To avoid being jailed, the Marines persuade pro-Axis Governor Pierre Marchand (Leon Askin) that they are deserters.
 They are quartered in a hotel/brothel run by Lillie Duval and her three "nieces".
 O'Hearn is delighted to make their acquaintance, to Ginger's annoyance.